 Brief Intervention Models

-The unit will cover the rationale and key components of each brief intervention.
-For example, the students will critically appraise therapeutic strategies of CBT (including exposure, cognitive restructuring, relaxation, assertiveness training); solutions focused brief therapy (eg the miracle question, exception questions, scaling questions), motivational interviewing (eg open-ended questions, affirmations, reflections, summaries) and brief psychodynamic interpersonal therapy (a dynamic exploration of core repetitive patterns of relating).
+This unit covers the rationale and key components of each brief intervention.
+For example, you'll critically appraise therapeutic strategies of CBT (including exposure, cognitive restructuring, relaxation, assertiveness training); solutions focused brief therapy (e.g. the miracle question, exception questions, scaling questions), motivational interviewing (e.g. open-ended questions, affirmations, reflections, summaries) and brief psychodynamic interpersonal therapy (a dynamic exploration of core repetitive patterns of relating).
 Emphasis is placed on the evidence supporting the effectiveness of these interventions.
-Teaching will consist of lectures, seminars, role-plays, experiential exercises, and class discussions of case studies.
+Teaching consists of lectures, seminars, role-plays, experiential exercises, and class discussions of case studies.
 Formative assessment and feedback will take place through class discussions and presentations of ideas.

 Core Therapeutic Skills

-The unit presents the basic principles of different therapeutic approaches (Freudian, Cognitive-Behavioural, Compassion-focused, etc) and their theoretical underpinnings.
+This unit presents the basic principles of different therapeutic approaches (Freudian, Cognitive-Behavioural, Compassion-focused, etc) and their theoretical underpinnings.
 Special emphasis is given to the Person-Centred / Humanistic Model (eg Carl Rogers’ views, self-actualisation, congruence, conditions of worth, etc) and central elements of the Person-Centred therapeutic process (eg the role of empathy, genuineness, acceptance, positive regard, etc).
 The unit addresses the role of the therapeutic alliance and evaluates various other relevant issues, such as areas of diversity in therapy, boundaries and ethics.
-Using scenario-based learning, role-playing and exercises, the unit involves practice of various core therapeutic skills (eg active listening, reflecting, paraphrasing, identifying internal / external frame of reference, Socratic questioning, etc).
+Using scenario-based learning, role-playing and exercises, you'll practice various core therapeutic skills (eg active listening, reflecting, paraphrasing, identifying internal / external frame of reference, Socratic questioning, etc).

 Professional Practice Values